AdamSai/particle_effects/index.md

 If you want to move the location of the files, you might have to changes the paths in the `.vtex` and `.mks` files.
 They can be opened in any text editor.

-## All
+## Download

+Download links for each particle effect are above each `.gif`.

-If you wish to download all the particles effects they can be downloaded [HERE](https://mega.nz/file/Ol5USISb#GseAC5LrrxkAZE8QYli3_Gkg6I4OUq0IIMEkjyn0W24)
+However, if you wish to download all the particles effects they can be downloaded as a bundle [HERE](https://mega.nz/file/Ol5USISb#GseAC5LrrxkAZE8QYli3_Gkg6I4OUq0IIMEkjyn0W24)

 ## Instant Emitters